 Classroom teachers will make the determination if clothing is a disruption to the class.
-Students should be warned that a phone call home will be made for a change of clothes or gym shorts put on.
-Shirts may be turned inside out if wording can be hidden or a cover-up can be put on to fix the concern.
+Students should be warned that their attire is inappropriate or disruptive.
+A change of clothes will be made.
+Shirts may be turned inside out if wording can be hidden or a cover-up can be put on to fix the problem.
 Students who have been requested to change their attire must keep it changed throughout the school day.
 Failure to do so will result in an office referral.

-If these options are not available, the office will offer clothing that we have in the office.
+ACCIDENTS

-ACCIDENTS - See Health Services
+See Health Services